Noch €100,00 until free shipping

 7. Coastal bike tour from Travemünde to Scharbeutz

-Your tour begins at Travemünde Beach and takes you along the beach promenade with views of the Baltic Sea.
-The route runs along several beaches, offering beautiful views of nature and public art along the way, including impressive sculptures along the way.
-It continues along the cliffs at Niendorf Beach through the lively center of Timmendorf.
-The route follows Timmendorf Beach and finally ends in Scharbeutz, right on the beach.
+Your tour begins on the beach in Travemünde and takes you along the promenade with views of the Baltic Sea.
+The route passes several beaches and offers beautiful views of nature and public art along the way, including impressive sculptures.
+The tour continues along the cliffs at Niendorf Beach and through the lively center of Timmendorfer Strand.
+Following Timmendorfer Strand, the route finally ends in Scharbeutz, right on the beach.
 A varied route with plenty of opportunities for breaks with your dog.

 Starting point: Travemünde beach